 Persons are units of rational agency organised to use means of action in the pursuit of their goals.
 Natural persons are naturally equipped to act as persons.
 They can act and speak for themselves without having to rely on representatives or agents to do it for them.
 Usually, human beings are cited as the paradigmatic natural persons.
 Nevertheless, many people believe that there also are non-human purposeful agents with the capacity to act and speak for themselves.
-Obviously, it would not make sense to say that such agents are of human nature.
 They may be supernatural agents, who are not even part of nature in the colloquial sense of the word.
 Still, they are believed to be real persons whose personality derives from their own particular non-human nature.
-However, those who mention such non-human rational agents usually assume that they are part of the same order as human beings or that they somehow participate in the human world.
+Moreover, those who refer to such non-human rational agents usually assume that they are part of the same order as human beings or that they somehow participate in the human world.
 Thus, whether the concept of a natural person needs to be restricted to human persons or not, the natural law, as the order of the human world, is the order of natural persons.

 Some qualifications are in order.
 First, natural persons and only natural persons have the capacity to represent themselves in speech or action, but not all human beings have that capacity.
 Not all human beings are natural persons.
 Some human beings are definitely and permanently incapable of functioning or acting as persons because of a genetic condition, an accident or a debilitating disease.
 It serves no useful purpose to count them among the class of natural persons merely because, biologically speaking, they are human beings and therefore in some ways resemble human persons.
-They are incapable of speaking and acting for themselves.
 Like many other things, animals, plants, artefacts, and so on, they belong to the human world only if some person takes the initiative to use them or to act or speak on their behalf.
 However, it is necessary to make a distinction between those human beings that have been non-persons from birth or early childhood and those who once were persons.
 Unlike the former, the latter may have appointed one who should represent them at a time when they are personally incapacitated to represent themselves and even may have left instructions for their appointed representatives.
 Alternatively, they may have known which of their social relations customarily would be regarded as their representative and have accepted the prevailing custom.
 A deceased human person may remain a person, a constituent of the human world, for as long as there is a living representative to 'carry out his will'.

 Second, there are human persons that are temporarily unable to demonstrate their personal capabilities in speech or action.
 They may be asleep, unconscious, ill, in a coma, drugged or paralysed.
-Even if for a more or less considerable length of time their condition is for most practical purposes indistinguishable from that of human nonpersons, few of us would say that during that time they are not persons or that it would be right to treat them as if they were not.
-Being asleep, unconscious, or drugged, does not turn them into nonpersons.
+Even if for a more or less considerable length of time their condition is for most practical purposes indistinguishable from that of human non-persons, few of us would say that during that time they are not persons or that it would be right to treat them as if they were not.
+Being asleep, unconscious, or drugged, does not turn them into non-persons.
 Here too we can look to their personal histories or prevailing customs to find out whether, how and by whom they should be represented while they are unable to represent themselves.
 However, once they regain the ability to exercise their personal capabilities, they again simply represent themselves.